-Ask friend and family if they need any of the items and be okay with gifting them;
+- Ask friends and family if they need any of the items and be okay with gifting them

 Reach out to local services in your area.
 Local pre-schools might be in need of toys or kitchenware.
-Refugee centres, woman's shelters, nursing homes and animal humane societies are always in need of books, toys, clothing, furniture and magazines.
+Refugee centers, woman's shelters, nursing homes, and animal humane societies are always in need of books, toys, clothing, furniture, and magazines.

-Local libraries, community gardens and neighbourhood recreational centres are good places to call as well.
+Local libraries, community gardens, and neighborhood recreational centers are good places to call as well.
 It's a bit of extra work, but at least it will keep some of your junk out of the garbage.

 You can also consider repairing items.

 Before discarding anything make sure you check with your local municipality, most of them will have programs and incentives for getting rid of things like mattresses, fridges, pillows, old paint, etc.